jspaaks/notes-contributor-roles/README.md

 ## Two potential setups

-The tables below shows what keys would be needed to map a list of conceptual contributions to CFF v1.3.0,
+The tables below show how CFF 1.3.0 keys would map onto other taxonomies

 1. assuming CFF uses [Allcontributors terminology](tax-allcontributors.md) for its contributor roles, or
 1. assuming CFF uses [sdruskat.net terminology with recommendations](tax-sdruskatnet.md).